See something we could improve on this page? Give website feedback.

-The Portland Consortium consisting of the City of Gresham, City of Portland and Multnomah County is required, every five years, to produce a plan called the Consolidated Plan.
-The Plan also includes the fiscal year 2021-22 Annual Action Plans for members of the Consortium.
+The Portland Consortium—consisting of the City of Gresham, City of Portland and Multnomah County—is required to produce a plan called the Consolidated Plan every five years.
+The Plan includes the Annual Action Plans for all members of the Consortium.
 The Action Plan provides details on how the recipients of the federal funds intend to allocate the funding that is received annually.

 HUD Formula Block Grant Programs